ZKBitcoinToken/zkBTC-Testnet-Mainnet-Almost/zkBitcoin Miner Testnet v2.5.0/README.md

   - If omitted, you are not able to mine, a dummy account is the default with no funds.
   - Replace the value with your own mining Ethereum address Private key (64 characters long including, case-sensitive).

-2c) MinzkBTCperMint=
+2c) MinZKBTCperMint=
+  - If omitted, it is set to the default 500 zkBitcoin per mint transaction.
+  - Replace this value with the minimum amount of zkBitcoin you wish to recieve per Mint.

+2d) MaxZKBTCperMint=
-  - If omitted, it is set to the default 3.5 zkBitcoin per mint transaction.
+  - If omitted, it is set to the default 250 zkBitcoin per mint transaction.
-  - Replace this value with the amount of zkBitcoin you wish to recieve per Mint.
+  - Replace this value with the maximum amount of zkBitcoin you wish to recieve per Mint.

+2e) HowManyBlocksAWAYFromAdjustmentToSendMinimumZKBTC=
+  - If omitted, it is set to the default 100 blocks before a mint and it will send our solution if MinZKBTCperMint is met.
+  - Replace this value with the amount of zkBitcoin blocks away from the adjustment do you want to start sending MinZKBTCperMint, can be negative.

-2d) web3api=
+2f) web3api=
   - If omitted, it is set to my Alchemy account.
   - Replace the value with your web3api as you desire.